Importing ARCOS Data with Dask¶

 Does this seem like a situation where a single company is responsible for the opioid epidemic?

-(5) Now go ahead and try and re-do the chunking you did by hand for your project – calculate, for each year, the total morphine equivalents sent to each county in the US.
+(5) Now go ahead and try and re-do the chunking you did by hand for your project (with this 2 years of data) – calculate, for each year, the total morphine equivalents sent to each county in the US.